How to Sue an Insurance Company for Denying Coverage

 Legal tips for arguing insurance bad faith or breach of contract in Georgia

 on April 5, 2019

 An insurance policy is a contract.
 As a policyholder, you uphold your end of the agreement by paying your premiums.
 In return, the insurance company is required to offer you coverage when it is appropriate.
-Unfortunately, insurance companies do not always live up to their end of the bargain.
+Unfortunately, insurance providers do not always live up to their end of the bargain.
 Under Georgia law, insurers are required to use good faith settlement practices.
 When they fail to do so, they can be held legally liable.